 After you have moved to Estonia and acquired the right of residence or a residence permit, you will become eligible for Estonian health insurance with all the accompanying benefits.
 You can also opt for private health insurance should you want so.

-All people working in Estonia – self-employed or otherwise – can take advantage of contribution-based benefits (check Social Insurance Fund for most of them).
+All people working in Estonia – self-employed or otherwise – can take advantage of contribution-based benefits (check the Social Insurance Board for most of them).
 Upon retirement, you will then also receive a retirement pension.

 Estonian government agencies have comprehensive websites in English (and usually Russian) that are easy to navigate.
-For the best overview of all your requirements and rights, have a look at the Estonian Government Portal or Social Security Rights in Estonia.
+For the best overview of all your requirements and rights, have a look at the citizen portal eesti.ee or the website of the European Commission.